Pankaj7223/Surakshit_Rails-Prototype-Research-And-Resource/README.md

 Features:

-Real-time Detection: Capable of processing live video feeds or images captured by drones or track-side cameras.
+Real-time Detection: Capable of processing data collected by accoustic emission sensors

 Accuracy: Employs machine learning models for enhanced accuracy in detecting cracks of varying sizes and types.